epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-10-docker-distribution-flow.markdown

 ![Terminal 2][image-ss-term-2]{: .img-responsive }

-I add the size, so you can monitor how the process grow as you work with your container.
+You can add the size, so you can monitor how the process grow as you work with your container.
+But size take a longer calculation as a drawback.

 #### (3) Terminal 3: Run an image to create process